DeanIA/dl4m_final/README.md

 ## Credits

 Nathan researched satellite imagery datasets, trained the EuroSAT VAE model, helped design the final presentation, and took meeting notes.
+Dean developed models for RGB and spectral imaging using the EuroSAT dataset.
+Chris developed the Mapbox API functions, US census data analysis, and built the CNN to predict population density classes from NY State images.

 ### Contact Info